rpiraces-plain/security-development-muggles/README.md

 2. Create an empty resource group with the name `azuregoat_app`.

-3. Open an Azure Cloud shell in the portal (note: this needs an storage account, that you can create when initializing the shell the first time, which may incur in aditional charges).
+3. Open an Azure Cloud shell in the portal (note: this needs an storage account, that you can create when initializing the shell the first time, which may incur in additional charges).

 4. Clone this repository in your shell: `git clone https://github.com/rpiraces-plain/dotnet2023`